 Completing assessments and POCs;

-Obtaining an agreement to provide services and copies of any completed assessments and/or plans written by the provider; and
+Obtaining an agreement to provide services and copies of any completed assessments and/or plans completed by the ADHC provider; and

-Forwarding the POC packet to the Office of Aging and Adult Services (OAAS) regional office or its designee, as applicable for review and approval following the established protocol.
+Forwarding the POC packet to the Office of Aging and Adult Services (OAAS) Regional Office or its designee, for review and approval following the established protocol.

 NOTE: Authorization to provide service is always contingent upon having an approved POC or POC revision.